Screening the Coulomb interaction leads to a prethermal regime in two-dimensional bad conductors

-as $n_\mathrm{s}^\mathrm{f}$ is reduced, the deviations from equilibrium become more pronounced and peak just before $n_\mathrm{c}$ is reached, thus reflecting the presence of the underlying MIT.
-It is interesting that a nonmonotonic density dependence of the relaxation amplitude near the MIT was observed also in the glassy dynamics of thick-oxide devices \cite{Jan2007-2}.
+as $n_\mathrm{s}^\mathrm{f}$ is reduced, these initial deviations from the apparent equilibrium become more pronounced and peak just before $n_\mathrm{c}$ is reached, thus reflecting the presence of the underlying MIT.
+It is interesting that a nonmonotonic density dependence of the relaxation amplitude near the MIT was observed also in the glassy dynamics of thick-oxide devices\cite{Jan2007-2} (see also Supplementary Note 2).

-As the density is reduced towards the MIT and in the insulating regime, the relaxations become dominated by noise (Fig.~S4).
-Studies of noise, i.e. fluctuations in $\sigma(t)$, provided important information about the nature of glassy dynamics and the free energy landscape in the 2DES with the long-range Coulomb interaction \cite{Snezana2002,Lin2012}.
-While studies of fluctuations with time have been suggested also as an alternative probe of the MBL dynamics \cite{Serbyn2014}, the noise analysis in the short-range case is beyond the scope of this work.
-We focus instead on the aspect of the relaxations that most starkly deviates from the long-range case.
+Furthermore, we find that the noise increases as $n_\mathrm{s}^\mathrm{f}$ is reduced towards the MIT, especially at lower $T$ (Supplementary Fig.~4).
+Although similar behavior was observed in the long-range case\cite{Snezana2002, Lin2012}, we note that the noise in the short-range case is much more pronounced, such that $\sigma(t)$ is dominated by the noise already for $n_\mathrm{s}^\mathrm{f} > n_\mathrm{c}$ as the MIT is approached (Supplementary Fig.~4c).
+In the insulating regime, where transport occurs via 2D Mott variable-range hopping\cite{Lin2015}, large noise dominates $\sigma(t)$ (Supplementary Figs.~4d and 5) such that, in some cases, there are no visible relaxations.
+Indeed, the initial amplitudes $\sigma(10$~s)$/\sigma_0$ become sample dependent (Supplementary Figs.~4d, 5, and 6).
+The observation of stronger noise in the short-range case is consistent with general expectations, since long-range interactions tend to suppress fluctuations.
+Studies of noise, i.e. fluctuations in $\sigma(t)$, provided important information about the nature of glassy dynamics and the free energy landscape in the 2DES with the long-range Coulomb interaction\cite{Snezana2002,Lin2012}.
+While studies of fluctuations with time have been suggested also as an alternative probe of the MBL dynamics\cite{Serbyn2014}, the noise analysis in the short-range case is beyond the scope of this work.
+This includes experimental protocols in which a small perturbation is applied to the system, such as a small change of density ($k_{\mathrm{B}}T < \Delta E_{\mathrm{F}} \ll E_{\mathrm{F}}$) or temperature ($k_{\mathrm{B}}T < k_{\mathrm{B}}\Delta T \ll E_{\mathrm{F}}$).
+In those cases, the measured signal is dominated by the noise and no visible relaxations are observed (see also Supplementary Note 2).
+We focus instead on the aspects of the relaxations observed in the current protocol that most starkly deviate from the long-range case.